wp-plugins/pauls-latest-posts/readme.txt

 = Can I re-use your code in my own plugin? =
 If you want to, then yes.
 This plugin is released under the GPL.
 You are free to modify it, change it, re-distribute it as you want.

-= What other functionality are you thinking of adding? = I'm looking into adding a list of latest uploads to the plugin.

 = I want to use my themes stylesheet to specify the styles for your plugin.
 What are the CSS ID's that I need to include? = The plugin uses the following CSS ID's:

 * h3.pmc-h3: used for Post and Comment section titles.
 * a.pmc-link: used for the link to the post.
-* span-pmc-excerpt: used for the excerpt.
+* span.pmc-excerpt: used for the excerpt.
 * a.pmc-read-more: used for the "Read More" link.

 == Changelog ==

+= Version 1.7 =
+* Added option to restrict latest posts to a specified category.

 = Version 1.6 =
 * Added option to enable/disable display of: